top of page

 They endured the unendurable—and still taught us how to be kind.
 They kept the family together when everything was trying to pull it apart.
 And somehow—somehow—they gave us joy.
 Real joy.
 The kind that don’t come from circumstances, but from God.

-And I now understand—royalty doesn’t die.
+And I now understand... royalty doesn’t die.
 It hides, not out of fear, but to preserve itself.
 It endures.
 And when the time is right—when it senses readiness—it rises again.

 When I saw that DNA report showing my maternal line, and realized we had not only survived the unimaginable but originated from the very root of humanity—something changed inside me.
 It wasn’t just knowledge.
 It was a calling.

-I wasn’t just meant to discover this truth, but called to share it.
+I wasn’t just meant to discover this truth, but now called to share it.

 Northern Virginia, D.C., and Maryland areas. | (571) 307-4572